-People seeking a Chicago opioid rapid detox treatment center often rely on the Waismann Method to fill the gap in professional medical private opioid detoxification.
+People seeking a Chicago rapid detox treatment center often rely on the Waismann Method to fill the gap in professional medical private opioid detoxification.
 Many people wish to find a treatment that offers a fast, safe and more comfortable opioid detox than residential facilities can provide.
 These individuals fly to Southern California for the Waismann Method® of rapid detox or our other medical detox procedures.
-We are the leaders is rapid detox with a 20-year history of successfully detoxing thousands of patients.
+We are the leaders is rapid detox with a 23-year history of successfully detoxing thousands of patients.
 Moreover, all patients receive individualized care and a personalized treatment plan based on their unique needs.

 Chicago, Illinois Fighting for Opioid Treatment

 As the opioid crisis intensifies throughout the U.S., there has been an increase in opioid overdoses in midwestern states, like Illinois.
 In fact, in 2017 there was a 66% increase in emergency room visits related to opioid overdose.
 This jump is worse in large urban cities, such as Chicago.

 Tracking this data can help officials determine where to allocate resources in order to have the most impact.
 The ER is also a good place for professional intervention, especially with repeat overdose victims.
 Having the appropriate referrals available after reviving an overdose victim is critical.
 After a person receives a dose of Naloxone, they immediately begin withdrawing.
-Therefore, without treatment options, many users are likely to go back to the streets to use again.
+Therefore, without opioid treatment options in Chicago, many users are likely to go back to the streets to use again.

 City of Chicago Suing Drug Companies